“Múltiple” (Split), A Film About Dissociative Identity Disorder

 Dissociative identity disorder is considered to be an extreme manifestation of post-traumatic stress disorder.
 In these cases there has usually been a childhood trauma, usually parental abuse or neglect The symptoms occur as a defense against emotions and sensations that the minor is not able to consciously manage.
 It is also common for it to occur together with depressive disorders, borderline personality disorder and addictions.

-You may be interested: Feudalism: What it Is, Stages and Characteristics
+You may be interested: Symbiosis: What it Is, Types and Characteristics of This Biological Phenomenon

 In general, the symptoms of DID are attributed to either dissociation or simulation One fact that seems to reinforce the perspective that multiple personality is fake is the fact that it is diagnosed much more frequently in the United States, where the majority of films that revolve around this phenomenon have been produced.